Boston Book Festival: 2011

 The 2011 festival took place on October 15 and was similar in size to the 2010 festival.
 Large crowds filed in to hear talks such as: "Far Out Fiction" (featuring Gregory Maguire, Karen Russell, Chuck Klosterman, and Kate Beaton), “A Reason to Lead” (featuring Governor Deval Patrick), “Graphic Novels” (featuring Daniel Clowes, Seth, and Alison Bechdel), and “Frontiers of Science” featuring Stephen Greenblatt, Lisa Randall, Siddhartha Mukherjee.
 Mo Willems was the kids' keynote speaker, and Michael Ondaatje delivered the festival-closing keynote, both presenting to several hundred attendees at the Back Bay Events Center's John Hancock Hall.
-The festival kicked off on Friday, October 14, with a special session called "The Art of The Wire," featuring a discussion with actors and writers of the acclaimed HBO television series.
+The festival kicked off on Friday, October 14, with a special session called "The Art of The Wire", featuring a discussion with actors and writers of the acclaimed HBO television series.

 2012

-In 2012, the festival was on October 27, and it boasted an array of speakers, including Junot Diaz, Chip Kidd, and Hanna Rosin.
+In 2012, the festival was on October 27, and it boasted an array of speakers, including Junot Díaz, Chip Kidd, and Hanna Rosin.
 Lemony Snicket was the kids' keynote speaker, and the ticketed evening keynote featured Richard Ford, interviewed by Claire Messud.
 Popular sessions were "The Brain: Thinking About Thinking" (featuring Eric Kandel and Ray Kurzweil), “Serious Satire” (featuring Lizz Winstead, Kevin Bleyer, and Baratunde Thurston), "Fiction: Time and Place" (featuring Dennis Lehane, Tayari Jones, and Alex Gilvarry), and “YA: The Future Is Now" featuring M. T. Anderson, Rachel Cohn, Cory Doctorow, and Gabrielle Zevin.
-The 2012 kickoff event was called "Page to Screen," which featured authors whose works had been adapted for film and television, including Buzz Bissinger, Rachel Cohn, Andre Dubus III, Nick Flynn, and Daniel Handler.
+The 2012 kickoff event was called "Page to Screen", which featured authors whose works had been adapted for film and television, including Buzz Bissinger, Rachel Cohn, Andre Dubus III, Nick Flynn, and Daniel Handler.

 In 2012 the festival launched a new program called BBF Unbound, in which community members were invited to submit proposals for sessions.
-In 2012, two proposals were accepted and subsequently developed and presented at the BBF: "Writing the War" and "Books Behind Bars."
+In 2012, two proposals were accepted and subsequently developed and presented at the BBF: "Writing the War" and "Books Behind Bars".

 2013

 The fifth annual festival was held October 17–19.
-The festival kicked off on October 17 with an evening session entitled “Writing Terror: An Exploration of Fear,” which featured Wes Craven, Mary Louise Kelly, Jessica Stern, and Valerie Plame Wilson in a discussion moderated by Joe Klein.
+The festival kicked off on October 17 with an evening session entitled “Writing Terror: An Exploration of Fear”, which featured Wes Craven, Mary Louise Kelly, Jessica Stern, and Valerie Plame Wilson in a discussion moderated by Joe Klein.
 The first-ever kids' kickoff event, on the afternoon of October 18, featured Newbery Medalists Kate DiCamillo, Jack Gantos, and Rebecca Stead.
 Keynote speaker Salman Rushdie spoke to a sellout crowd at Old South Church on the evening of October 18.
 Other notable presenters included Paul Harding, Ty Burr, Chuck Klosterman, Clifford Ross, and kids' keynote speaker Tomie dePaola.
 “Synthetic Biology: Designing Life” (featuring Emily Anthes, Juan Enriquez, and Craig Venter); “Dirty, Crazy, Endless Love” (featuring Nicholson Baker, Andre Dubus III, and Jamie Quatro); “The Rise and Fall of Nations” (featuring Noah Feldman and James Robinson); and “Our Boston” (featuring Mike Barnicle, Madeleine Blais, Leigh Montville, and Lesley Visser) were some of the largest presentations.